► The new 2020 Bentayga is here

 ► Mid-life facelift after five years

-Every panel at the front and rear of the car has been changed to update the look.
-Purists may recoil at mention of SUVs from the world's greatest luxury brands, but they've been selling like hot cakes - and the head of design says the new look is designed to be more elegant.
+Almost every panel has been changed to update the aesthetic.
+And while purists may recoil at mention of an SUV from one of the world's greatest luxury brands, the Bentayga has been a consistently strong seller, comprising roughly half of Crewe’s annual sales – and the head of design says the new look is designed to be more elegant.

 The rear lights have been taken wholesale from the latest Continental GT coupe, giving a rounder, more unified look to the rear end.

 We've already driven the new 2020 Bentayga - read our review here

 As well as changes to the exterior wardrobe, Bentley has lavished much attention inside the new Bentayga.
 The seats are all-new and engineers claim extra rear legroom.
 One welcome upgrade is a new 10.9-inch infotainment touchscreen, which should make navigating the car's digital systems easier and more intuitive.
 Wireless Apple CarPlay and Android Auto are now standard.

 CAR lived with the last Bentayga for nearly a year and you can read our long-term test here.
 That car was a V8 and that's the only engine offered initially with the 2020 facelift, although Crewe has since introduced the high-performance W12 Speed version.
 Now the Hybrid will also sit alongside the 4.0-litre V8 (542bhp and 568lb ft of torque) in the Bentayga line-up.

 Tell me more about the new PHEV